sanadu/Titanic-Data-Viz/README.md

 Controls/Navigation/Layout:

 I visited a number of visualizations on Titanic data set created by Udacity students for their final projects.
-I chose to adopt things that I liked from some of these visualizations.
+I chose to adopt common and effective ideas that I liked from some of these visualizations.
 I also wanted to present a different approach, so chose to ask the reader a specific question and give the user controls that enabled them to answer that question.
 This came from what I asked myself during exploration